tisnik/presentations/docs/coffee-talks/notation_apl.md

     - characters
     - abbreviated expressions

+---

+## Notation

 * a collection of related symbols
     - that are each given an arbitrary meaning
     - created to facilitate structured communication
     - within a domain knowledge or field of study!

-* symbols
+---

+## Symbols
-    - mark, sign, word
+* mark, sign, word
-    - indication
+* indication
-    - is understood as representing an idea, object, or relationship
+* is understood as representing an idea, object, or relationship
-    - pictorial/associative/abstract/conceptual
+* pictorial/associative/abstract/conceptual
-    - stop sign, arrow
+* stop sign, arrow

+---

 ### Why?

 * human brain is excellent in recognizing patterns
 * and can be train to recognize new set of patterns
 * **Notation as a tool of thought**

+---

 ### Examples of notations